TurboGears/tg2/docs/main/TG2Philosophy.rst

 been deployed, used, and tested, and were known to be "production ready."

 TurboGears2 returns to that philosophy.
-It is built on Pylons, but it brings a best-of-breed approach to Pylons.
-TurboGears 2 is commited to the following Python components and libraries, which are backwards compatable with TurboGears 1.1:
+It is built on Pylons, but it brings a more full-stack approach to pylons.
+TurboGears 2 is committed to creating reusable components, and to achieving a long-term stable API based on the following  Python components and libraries:

     * Models: SQLAlchemy
-    * Template engines: Genshi
+    * Template engines: Genshi and Mako
     * URL Dispatching: Object dispatch
     * Form Handling: ToscaWidgets

 The zen of TurboGears is::